eyecuelab/internship-fall-2022/README.md

 _If you run into any issues or have questions, ideas, or concerns;  please email us_

-Copyright (c) 2022 - William Rodriguez - James Fox - Marcus Lorenzo - Mark McConnell
+Copyright (c) 2022 - Anthony DiFalco - Greg Khmara - Todd Pangilinan - Winnie Wang